Hair Trauma Is A Real Thing | Natural Curly Hair Damage

 So wear your crown of curls with pride.
 Of course this is not always an easily process, it takes time and it is normal to go backwards and forwards when growing in confidence regarding your natural hair but once achieved it is a beautiful thing.
 Keep going, you've got this !

-If you struggling with hair trauma why not watch some YouTube videos for inspiration, speak about your feelings with others... share stories.... we would love to hear your stories and what helped you overcome your hair trauma.
+Or why not speak about your feelings with others... share stories.... we would love to hear your stories and what helped you overcome your hair trauma.
 If you want to share your story on our blog email us at info@ashanticurls.com